artsy/artsy.github.io/_posts/2020-08-20-review-apps-post.markdown

-Check out the [pull request][review-app-on-circle-pr] for the nitty gritty on how we leveraged CircleCI branch filtering and more Bash to move this workload into CircleCI and intelligently determine when to upgdate versus create a review app.
+Check out the [pull request][review-app-on-circle-pr] for the nitty gritty on how we leveraged CircleCI branch filtering and more Bash to move this workload into CircleCI and intelligently determine when to update or create a review app.

 **Impact**: Any developer can spin up a Force review app in ~15 minutes on a `git push`.
 Review app are being used often for major and minor changes alike.